raxisau/JackBootedWeb/README.md

 * It is MC.
 So you have models and controllers (WebPage class) that generates HTML.
 There is a templating, but I rarely need it
 * It has Object Relational Mapping that makes sense.
 Use it or access the database directly
 * It has Helper objects for all common web development operations.
 * It has Protection from URL/Form Tampering.
 CSRF protection, Time based tampering.
+Everything that [OWASP](https://www.owasp.org/index.php/Main_Page) teaches us to fear.
 * It has an autoloader that makes sense.
 Implements Static initialisation that makes sense.
+(Called in Autoloader)
-* It has a CRUD that works with a single statement (CRUD::factory('tblName')->index())
+* It has a CRUD that works with a single statement (CRUD::factory('tblName')->index()).
+Crud handles Pagination, Sorting
 * It does migrations.
 * It deploys easily to cPanel web hosting
 * It has built in scheduling